dr-marek-jaskula/TestsUniversity/test/Orders.Api.Tests.Load/TemplateDescription.md

 Remarks:
 We should use "influxdb:1.8" because it is free.
 If the newer 2.X version is also free (check it) use the newer version.

-Then, navigate to the folder in which we have the docker compose file (prevously run the app).
+Then, navigate to the folder in which we have the docker compose file (previously run the app).

 After that run:
 ```cmd